 In 1989 The Electricity at Work Regulation 4(2) provided guidance relevant to electrical inspection and testing when it stated ‘… to prevent danger, all systems shall be maintained so as to prevent, so far as is reasonably practical, such danger.’ and requires that ‘any electrical equipment that has the potential to cause injury is maintained in a safe condition’.
 The guidance also states ‘practicable.’The quality and frequency of maintenance should be sufficient to prevent danger so far as is reasonably

 The regulations are non-specific and do not make inspection or testing of electrical appliances a legal requirement.
-However CLEAPSS, in accordance with HSE guidance, suggests that because of the risk involved in using mains operated equipment, and in order to comply with regulations, ‘it is reasonable to expect employers to take measures to reduce the risk of accidents.
+However, HSE guidance suggests that because of the risk involved in using mains operated equipment, and in order to comply with regulations, ‘it is reasonable to expect employers to take measures to reduce the risk of accidents.
 Therefore, a programme of inspection and tests would be an effective means of ensuring the equipment remains safe.’

 Labsol offer our clients four options: